New Hope Village 4 Veterans, Inc

 We are writing to tell you about New Hope Village 4 Veterans, a program that will provide a home and critical social services for homeless Veterans and their families.
 According to U.S. Department of Housing and Urban Development (HUD) estimates, as of January 25, 2012 there were 62,619 homeless Veterans in America.
 While this number is large, it does not even include their families.
 These selfless Americas served in World War II, the Korean War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Persian Gulf War, Afghanistan, Iraq and South America to protect our country enabling you and I to live free..
 Despite their willingness to give their lives, many homeless Veterans are homeless due to poverty, lack of support from family or friends, substance use, or mental health challenges that may developed or worsened as a result of trauma they experience while serving.
 New Hope Village 4 Veterans will be committed to meeting the needs of homeless Veteran by providing a comprehensive, individualized system of care.

 At New Hope Village 4 Veterans, we will take care of the whole family including the Veteran.
 Our program will offer housing, education, and support services.
-The New Hope Village 4 Veterans facility will provide housing for individual Veterans and Veteran families for 2 to 3 years or until it is mutually agreed upon through case management, that the individual or family is prepare to maintain their self-sufficiency or if they care to stay.
+The New Hope Village 4 Veterans facility will provide housing for individual Veterans and Veteran families for 4 to 5 years or until it is mutually agreed upon through case management, that the individual or family is prepare to maintain their self-sufficiency or if they care to stay.
 Program participants are expected to successfully complete all in-house training and development programs before graduation.
 We would love to be able to rehab some empty homes so we can place one to two famlies in them.

 Participants in the program are economically disadvantaged and face barriers to employment, education, income, and health..
 In order to address these issues, classes will be provided on the following subjects: